imaging-atmospheric-radio-telescope/imaging_atmospheric_radio_telescope/README.rst

 |example_event|

-The detection of cosmic gamma-rays with the atmospheric Cherenkov-method is limited to ~1000 hours of observation time per year.
-An atmospheric method based on the radio emission of air showers might nine-fold this time because it can observe during the day.
-Here I investigate an imaging radio telescope that senses the radio emission of air showers.
-Its images look similar to those of Cherenkov telescopes.
-I simulate the optics, not using ray tracing, but wave mechanics.
+The detection of cosmic gamma rays with the atmospheric Cherenkov method is limited to about 1000 hours of dark and clear observation time per year.
+An atmospheric method based on the radio emission of air showers might nine-fold this time because it can observe during the bright day.
+Here we investigate an imaging radio telescope that senses the radio emission of air showers to record pictures.
+First simulations indicate that its images look similar to those of Cherenkov telescopes.
+We simulate the optics, not using ray tracing, but wave mechanics.
 Such an 'Askaryan telescope' can adopt electronics from Cherenkov telescopes.
 Its mirrors can be made out of wire mesh.
-The goal of this package is to explore the capabilities and practicality of such an Askaryan telescope.
+The goal of this package is to estimate the response function of such an Askaryan telescope to cosmic rays and cosmic gamma rays.

 *******
 Install